 By Megan J. Anderson from Packing up the Pieces

 The Mendenhall Glacier is found about 12 miles on the outskirts of Alaska’s capital city of, Juneau.
 This impressive glacier is almost 13 miles long and is part of the treasured Tongass National Forest.
 With an informative visitor center, a wide range of hiking trails, waterfalls, kayaking tours, and wildlife viewing, a trip to the Mendenhall Glacier is the most popular thing to do in Juneau.

 Sadly, the Mendenhall Glacier has been retreating every year.
 The West Glacier Trail is an informative hiking trail that has marked the glacier’s retreat by year.
 This trail also leads to the stunning ice caves.
 While the ice caves have been prevalent years prior, these bright blue caves are also starting to disappear.
 Since the ice can collapse and shift at a moment’s notice, it’s best to schedule a tour and have the proper gear to explore this phenomenon more in-depth.

 The West Glacier Trail also leads to one of the more scenic hiking trails in Juneau, the Mt.
 McGinnis Trail.
-This steep trail is best done as an overnight trek.
-It boasts some of the most breathtaking views of Mendenhall glacier with the opportunity to spot mountain goats.
+This steep trail is best made as an overnight trek.
+It boasts some of the most breathtaking views of Mendenhall glacier, with the opportunity to spot mountain goats.
 Wake up in the morning to see the sunrise over the glacier.

-Another way to explore the glacier is by riding a helicopter on top of the Mendenhall glacier.
+Another way to explore the glacier is by riding a helicopter at the Mendenhall glacier.
 Most of these tours combine a dog sledding demonstration and experiencing otherworldly scenery by walking on a glacier.